Amayomiee/Dissertation-Project/README.md

 ## Dataset
 The datasets used in this study are described as follows:

-`final2_predictions.csv`: The results from the sentiment prediction task before evaluation `sampled_data_for_annotation.csv`: The sample data used for the manual annotation process comprising 360 samples `Duplicate Annotation data.csv`: The manually annotated data that was used to train the model
+`scraped_data.csv`: The raw data scraped from the RA subreddit `final2_predictions.csv`: The results from the sentiment prediction task before evaluation `sampled_data_for_annotation.csv`: The sample data used for the manual annotation process comprising 360 samples `Duplicate Annotation data.csv`: The manually annotated data that was used to train the model